 - Think of imagery associated with your company, not just words.

 - Go over what you would say about your products to a new customer.
-List any words or descriptions that stand out.
+List any words or descriptions that stand out and use these in your content.

 4. Make Sure the Chosen Name is Available

 Imagine going through all these steps, picking what you think is the perfect name, branding your products and merchandise, only to find out someone already has the name.
-Before finalizing your company name, make sure it’s actually available.
+Before finalizing your company name and using it in your marketing, make sure it’s actually available.
 Check for registered trademarks and copyrights.
 Online databases such as the United States Patent and Trademark Office (USPTO) will have that information.

 Check to see if the domain name for your brand name is available as well.
 If it is, then you’re in good shape.
 If not, you may have to buy it from whoever has the domain name rights.
 This can get expensive, so you would probably be better off coming up with a new name.
-Website hosting companies like GoDaddy usually provide helpful suggestions.
+Website hosting companies like GoDaddy usually provide examples of potential names that are available.

-Domain names can affect the name of your brand.
+Domain names can affect the name of your brand for your new business.
 When Pierre Omidyar was developing an auction website, he wanted to call it Echo Bay.
 However, someone was already using that name.
 Instead, he had to fall back on an alternative option: eBay.

 It’s important to also check social media.
 Some brand names might not be trademarked, but they could still be popular profiles on social media platforms.
 Checking social media early on can save you from headaches later.